Skip to content

 deny["only admins can run tasks"] { not input.session.admin }

-That's still pretty harsh.
-We could possibly allow writers to run some commands we consider safe - like resource tainting and untainting.
-Let's try then, and please excuse the regex:
+However, we could allow writers to run some commands we consider safe, like resource tainting and untainting:

 1